VISIT OUR ART STORE ▶

 Layering Additional Petals for Depth

-Each petal should overlap slightly, creating a natural, layered effect.
-Start with a light wash, just like before, then gradually add darker tones toward the edges.
+Each new petal should overlap slightly, creating a natural, layered effect.
+Start with a light wash as before, then gradually add darker tones to the edges.

-The goal is to create contrast while keeping the composition balanced.
+The goal is to achieve contrast while keeping the composition balanced.

 Layer additional petals for depth.